Cabbage Rolls Recipe

 Instructions

-• Wrap the cabbage head with plastic wrap and freeze overnight or for at least 10 hours.
+• Core the cabbage first (keeping it whole) then wrap it with plastic wrap and freeze overnight for at least 10 hours.

 • After about 10 hours the leaves should be soft and easy to remove.